 Lavender Spice.
 25 drops lavender, 2 drops clove, 1 drop vetiver, ginger OR cinnamon

 Rose Dream.
-12 drops rose absolute, 2 drops rose geranium, 2 drops palmarosa OR sandalwood
+12 drops rose, 2 drops geranium, 2 drops palmarosa OR sandalwood

 Silk Road.
 20 drops sandalwood, 4 drops orange, 3 drops patchouli, 1 drop each black pepper, vetiver and ylang ylang

 Sweet Sensuality.
 3 drops jasmine, 2 drops black pepper, 1 drop ylang ylang (these essential oils are VERY strongly scented, so you need fewer drops than other blends)

 Scent isn't the only thing you get to play with when you're making massage oil candles.